leeourand/leeourand.github.com/_posts/2021-03-14-lets-begin.md

 ---
 layout: post
-title: "Weeknotes 1"
+title: "Lifenotes 1"
 subtitle: "Let&rsquo;s Begin"
 ---

-- I recently stumbled upon [Tom Stuart's](https://tomstu.art) Weekly Notes, and was inspired by the simplicity of keeping a weekly set of notes.
+- I recently stumbled upon [Tom Stuart's](https://tomstu.art) Weekly Notes, and was inspired by the simplicity of keeping a ~~weekly~~ *occasional* set of notes.
 So, let's embrace the opportunity to start anew.
 - I wrapped up Jason Hickel&rsquo;s [Less is More](https://www.jasonhickel.org/less-is-more).
 It's is an excellent read